duganchen/podfeeds/README.md

 Behold my tmux session!

-Refreshing is an UP-key in the top left pane to recall the build command, and then a Ctrl+r in the bottom pane to refresh Lynx.
+Refreshing is an UP-key in the top left pane to recall the command line that builds the site, and then sends the refresh key sequence to the Lynx pane.
 Lynx is started in ~/Music/podcasts, so episodes I download with "." go directly there.
 I think that's reasonably efficient.

 ![tmux session](images/tmux_session.png)